Andrefferrari/prediction-of-dengue-cases-machine-learning/README.md

 ## Methodology

-- **Preprocessing the data**- Sampling the data and scaling when required by the model, removing outliers
+- **Preprocessing the data**: Sampling the data and scaling when required by the model, removing outliers
-- **Importance check** - Using Grid methods for sampling the best variables for use
+- **Importance check**: Using Grid methods for sampling the best variables for use
-- **Hyperparameter Optimization:** Fine-tunning the model for better prediction
+- **Hyperparameter Optimization:**: Fine-tunning the model for better prediction
 - **Results Analysis**: Comparing predictions with origial test data, and choosing the model with more accurate data

 ## Accuracy Assessment